-- Surveys and Questionnaires.
+- o Surveys and Questionnaires.

 - o Parent Evenings.

 - o IEP Reviews.

 - Regular meetings, including EHATs (Early Help Assessment Tool) and TAM (Team Around Me).

-- o Annual Reviews for pupils with EHCPs (Education, Health and Care Plans). - School Champions. - o Person Centred Planning meetings where appropriate
+- o Annual Reviews for pupils with EHCPs (Education, Health and Care Plans).

+- o School Champions.

+o Person Centred Planning meetings where appropriate

-If I have a guery about the support my child receives, what do I do?
+If I have a query about the support my child receives, what do I do?

 - o Talk to your child's teacher.

-- Ask to meet the INCO.
+- Ask to meet the SENCO.

 - o Ask to meet the Head of School or the Assistant Head of School.